A business that generates passive income seems too good to be true. But these types of businesses are out there.

 6. Bread Route Business

-Like a FedEx route, you can buy a bread route that covers a territory.
-Once you own that territory, you can sell bread to various retailers and pocket a commission for each sale.
+You can purchase a bread route that covers a region, similar to a FedEx route.
+Once you control that area, you can sell bread to stores in that territory and earn a percentage on each transaction.

-And the best thing is that many of these distributorship arrangements are exclusive, so if the supermarket in your area wants to carry your brand of bread, they must buy through you.
+The best part is that many of these distributorship contracts are exclusive; as a result, if the local store wants to stock your brand of bread, they have to purchase from you.

 To discover more about this business, read my article on buying bread routes for passive income.